 APERTURE :

-- Aperture is a tiny hole in the lens formed by small set of blades that lets or allows the light into the sensor of the camera.Bigger or wider the hole, more light is let in and smaller the hole, less light is let in .
+- The aperture is a tiny hole in the lens formed by a small set of blades that lets or allows the light into the sensor of the camera.
+The bigger or wider the hole, the more light is let in and the smaller the hole, the less light is let in.
 So f /2 (wide aperture) will let in more light than f/16 (small aperture).
 Every f-stop change will either increase or decrease light by double.

-- For landscape shots, where you want the entire picture in frame to be in focus, shift the f-stops to small apertures like f/8, f/16, f/22 etc which have deep depth of field.
+- For landscape shots, where you want the entire picture in the frame to be in focus, shift the f-stops to small apertures like f/8, f/16, f/22 etc which have deep depth of field.

 SHUTTER SPEED :

-- Shutter speed is how fast the camera's shutter closes and opens, to let and allow light into the sensor of the camera .It is measured in fractions of seconds when under a second.
+- Shutter speed is how fast the camera's shutter closes and opens, to let and allow light into the sensor of the camera.
+It is measured in fractions of seconds when under a second.

-- Slower the shutter speed, say for example 1/30 s , more light is let into the camera which results in brighter images.
-However blurring is a possibility at slow speeds .
+- Slower the shutter speed, say for example 1/30 s, more light is let into the camera which results in brighter images.
+However, blurring is a possibility at slow speeds.
 It is recommended to use a tripod for shutter speed lower than 1/60 s

-- Faster shutter speeds like 1/1000 s allows less light .
-Faster shutter speed can be used to capture sports events, fast moving objects or even avoid camera shakes.It is used to obtain sharp images, but can also result in dark images due to less light.
+- Faster shutter speeds like 1/1000 s allow less light.
+A faster shutter speed can be used to capture sports events, and fast-moving objects, or even avoid camera shakes.
+It is used to obtain sharp images, but can also result in dark images due to less light.

 ISO :

-- ISO is the measure of camera's sensitivity to light and this value helps one to work with less light.
+- ISO is the measure of the camera's sensitivity to light and this value helps one to work with less light.
 It can be used to brighten your photos when you can not use a longer shutter speed or a wider aperture.

 - It is best to keep ISO to a low value like 100 and then increase as needed.
-Higher ISO values can make the picture noisy and look grainy whereas the lower ISO values results in a smooth and fine image.
+Higher ISO values can make the picture noisy and look grainy whereas the lower ISO values result in a smooth and fine image.

 Where to set the exposure values?
 Set to the manual mode "M" from the mode dial of the camera.
 You will see the LCD display screen similar to the one below from where the values can be set.

-Disclaimer: I am not a photography tutor or professional .This is only an effort to share the lessons and tips I learnt , refresh the concepts I learnt and compile my experiences using the digital camera .
+Disclaimer: I am not a photography tutor or professional.
+This is only an effort to share the lessons and tips I learned, refresh the concepts I learned, and compile my experiences using the digital camera.

 Wonderful!